calyxium-lang/book/src/ch01-02-hello-world.md

 </Listing>

-Save the file and go back to your terminal window in the _~/projects/hello_world_ directory.
+Save the file and go back to your terminal in the `~/projects/hello_world` directory.
 On Linux or macOS, enter the following commands to run the file:

 ```console